 What can I expect from a physiotherapy treatment?

 Seeing a new health professional can be scary at first, but our team and therapists aim to make you feel as comfortable as possible, and guide you through the process.
-Physiotherapists treat a wide range of acute and chronic injuries, conditions and pain related disorders, from professional athletes and sports enthusiasts, to people recovering from a recent car accident.
+Physiotherapists treat a wide range of acute and chronic injuries, and pain related disorders, from sports enthusiasts and professional athletes, to people recovering from a recent car accident.

 On your initial appointment, your Physiotherapist will:

 - Discuss your health history, as well as your current condition or area of concern

 - Assess your movement, joints, muscles, and strength using a variety of clinical tests and assessment methods

 - Discuss goals and a recommended treatment plan, as well as alternative treatment methods available using clinical experience, and best evidence informed knowledge